-С EG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements 1 AISPs should alert the PSU when authentication needs to be performed to refresh AISP access.
-P2 and P15 of Agreed Arrangements 16 AISP Recommended 3 AISPs must present a high level summary of the data that is being requested and make it clear that this data and the purpose for which it will be used are the same as when originally requested.
+CEG Checklist Requirements CEG Checklist Reference 1 AISPs should alert the PSU when authentication needs to be performed to refresh AISP access.
+16 3 AISPs must present a high level summary of the data that is being requested and make it clear that this data and the purpose for which it will be used are the same as when originally requested.
 This should be done using the structure and language recommended by OBIE following customer research (see Data Cluster Structure & Language below).
 AISPs must ensure that this request is specific to only the information required for the provision of their account information service to the PSU.
-AISPs should only present those data clusters relevant for the product type in question.
+13b AISPs should only present those data clusters relevant for the product type in question.
 Where the request is for multiple product types then the detail shown in the data cluster should explain to the customer the product type to which it applies or state that it is shared across multiple product types.
 If the customer facing entity is acting on behalf of an AISP as its agent, the PSU must be made aware that the agent is acting on behalf of the AISP.
-PSRs, Reg.
-70(3)(f) 136 AISP Required 4 ASPSPs must not replay the data requested (as a default) or seek re-confirmation of consent.
-EBA Opinion paragraph 13 EBA Final Guideline 5.2(c) and 5.2(d) RTS Art.
-32(3) FCA Approach Document 17.58 2 ASPSP Required 6 AISPs should confirm the successful completion of the account information request to the PSU. n/a 18 AISP Recommended
+4 ASPSPs must not replay the data requested (as a default) or seek re-confirmation of consent.
+2 6 AISPs should confirm the successful completion of the account information request to the PSU.
+18

-СХ CX Considerations 2 AISPs should make it clear that the PSU is being asked to authenticate to extend the AISP access to their account data and that no other element of the consent (e.g. the data permissions required, the purpose for which it will be used etc.) will change.
-As part of the authentication journey, the ASPSP could have a call to action, for example, to an expandable section that the PSU can click on for information purposes only.
-5 If the ASPSP provides this option for the PSU as supplementary information, it will enable the PSU to view the data they have chosen to share with the AISP.
+CX Considerations AISPs should make it clear that the PSU is being asked to authenticate to extend the AISP access to their account data and that no other element of the consent (e.g. the data permissions required, the purpose for which it will be used etc.) will change.
+As part of the authentication journey, the ASPSP could have a call to action, for example, to an expandable section that the PSU can click on for information If the ASPSP provides this option for the PSU as supplementary information, it will enable the PSU to view the data they have chosen to share with the AISP.
 This should be done using the structure and language recommended by OBIE following customer research (see Data Cluster Structure & Language below).
 If the customer facing entity is acting as an agent for the AISP and this information is made available to the ASPSP, the ASPSP should make the PSU aware that the agent is acting on behalf of the AISP.
-This can be presented to the PSU by displaying both the agent's name and the regulated AISP name as:
+This can be presented to the PSU by displaying both the agent's name and the regulated AISP name as: The information will be shared with <agent>, who is acting on behalf of <AISP>